How to Set Up JSON API Integration Using Joget

 With the integration configured and handling in place, it’s time to test everything end-to-end.

-Step 6: Test Your Integration
+Step 6: Test your integration

 Testing is a critical step.
 Even with careful setup, integrations often need debugging.
 Joget provides ways to test within the design environment, and you should also do some live tests as a user.